acao780/Making-Journey/journal-pages/week-06.md

 After seeing these references, I decided to move in a clearer direction.
 I want to combine digital visualization with handmade physical elements.
 The laser cut will show the patterns, and the colors will show the feelings.
 This approach feels more meaningful than just numbers on a screen.

 ## 3. Project Planning and Skills Roadmap
 ### 3.1 What do I need to make?

-I plan to create a project that combines a laser-cut physical piece .
+My project is a physical data visualization that combines digital design and laser-cut craftsmanship.
+This idea is inspired by Hangjie Cai’s project, "Noisy Factory."
+My goal is to transform my abstract dietary data into a tangible, 3D piece that people can see and touch.

 The physical part will be made with laser cut.
 Each layer will represent a day.
 The size of each layer will show how much I ate.
 If I skipped a meal, that layer will be smaller or missing.
 When all layers are stacked together, viewers will see the pattern of my eating habits.

 I will first draw the design on paper.
 This helps me see the idea before cutting expensive materials.
 I will iterate with paper many times until the design looks good.
 Then I will use the laser cut machine to make the final piece.